Zeik0s/wdmc-gen2/README.md

 		uImage (4.18.9)

-	- build your own kernel
+	- build your own kernel (it's pretty easy doing this on your WDMC, Cross-compiling on your Machine is difficult)

 		- download kernel source from https://www.kernel.org/
 		- extract the kernel archive